-Traditional braces are probably the first thing you think of whenever you hear the word “orthodontics”, and even today these time-tested devices are continuing to help patients overcome their uneven bites and misaligned teeth.
+Traditional braces are probably the first thing you think of whenever you hear the word “orthodontics,” and even today, these time-tested orthodontic devices are continuing to help patients overcome their uneven bites and misaligned teeth.
 Here at Milton Orthodontics, Dr. Sherman has continued the proud tradition of using braces to treat orthodontic issues now before they lead to more severe issues later.
-Call our office today to schedule an initial consultation for yourself or for your child in order to find out whether traditional braces are your best option.
+Call our orthodontic office today to schedule an initial consultation for yourself or for your child in order to find out whether traditional braces from our Milton, MA orthodontist are your best option.

 What Should I Expect from Traditional Metal Braces?